confluentinc/examples/clients/cloud/python/README.md

 You also may run all the above code from within Docker.

-1. Ensure you have created a local file with configuration parameters to connect to your Confluent Cloud instance at `$HOME/.confluent/librdkafka.config`.
+1. Ensure you have created a local file with configuration parameters to connect to your Kafka cluster at `$HOME/.confluent/librdkafka.config`.

 2. Build the Docker image.